-Five months after the sudden death of his 20-year-old daughter, Abbey Connor, Bill made the decision to ride his bike across the country as a way to honor his baby girl’s short life.
+Five months after the sudden death of his 20-year-old daughter, Abbey Conner, Bill made the decision to ride his bike across the country as a way to honor his baby girl’s short life.

-In January, Abbey and her brother, Austin, were on a winter break trip to Cancun when they were both found face-down and unconscious in a swimming pool.
+In January of 2017, Abbey and her brother, Austin, were on a winter break trip to Cancun when they were both found face-down and unconscious in a swimming pool.
 Despite medical efforts, Abbey had suffered irreversible brain damage that ended her life.
 She was kept on life support until doctors were able to harvest her organs for transplant.

 It was a donation that Bill wishes his daughter never had to give, but it wound up saving four other lives.